odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

         title: Udai Bilas Palace
         content: >-
           A fabulous 19th-century palace overlooking a lake backed by green hills.
-Still the residence of the former royal family, there are beautiful guest rooms furnished with authentic period furniture.
+Still the residence of the former royal family, here are beautiful guest rooms furnished with authentic period furniture.
 The beautifully-designed swimming pool borders the lake beyond and has some fabulous carved statuary around.
-The lake contains a small island, which houses the family temple of the owners of the palace.
+A highlight here is dinner served at a long banquet table - with a water body in the middle!
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''